Claim Compensation For Sexual Abuse in School

 Whilst the majority of schools provide our children with the safe haven we expect, sadly not all education establishments have lived up to this expectation.

 If you have experienced childhood sexual abuse by a teacher or lecturer in school, college or university, please get in touch to find out how we can help you seek compensation.

-At Robsonshaw, you can be confident that your claim against a school will be dealt with by an experienced solicitor, who will ensure you gain the compensation you deserve.
-Be reassured that we will support you through the claims process and help you move on from this traumatic experience.
+You can be confident that your claim against a school will be dealt with by an experienced solicitor, who will ensure you gain the compensation you deserve.
+We will support you through the claims process and help you move on from this traumatic experience.

 No win, no fee

 We offer no-win, no-fee arrangements and can be contacted in complete confidence on a 24/7 basis about your potential claim against a school or education establishment.